 2022 marks Julie’s 40th year of teaching.
 Julie’s passion for teaching dance began at age 11 as a student teacher, where her early training was under the tutelage of Sharlene and Marilyn Wallace at Wallace School of Dance.
 Being a shy child, their loving and kind guidance and training is where she blossomed and developed her love of ballet and teaching.
 She believes the early foundation of dance training is so important to the future success of a dancer, both emotionally and physically.
 Julie knows firsthand the benefits that dance offers a child.

 Julie has been studying ballet and various forms of dance most of her life and still continues her dance education by attending master classes and studies or trains in dance teaching methodologies and pedagogy.
 She has studied with a variety of professional and master teachers from the University of Utah, Weber State University, Ryrie Woodbury Dance Company, Royal Academy of London Accredited Teachers, and Dance Teacher Web, among others.
-Julie holds a BIS in Dance/Child Development and Family Studies/SS Technologies from Weber State University.
+Julie holds a BIS in Dance/Child Development and Family Studies/SS Technologies from Weber State University and is currently a member of the International Association for Dance Medicine and Science.
 She has been on volunteer faculty for the Weber State University BIS capstone committee helping students in dance education and their capstone final project towards graduation.
 She has taught dance in private schools, both on elementary and secondary levels.
 She has directed and choreographed numerous dances in ballet, pointe, jazz, tap, musical theater, modern dance, creative dance, and character ballet for dancers of all ages and levels.
 She has also created original dance productions and ballets for children in the last decade at Julie Moffitt Ballet School.

 In her early years, she loved to perform.
 She enjoyed her short performing profession touring/dancing with dance companies, community theater, WSU's theater program, and WSU Orchesis Dance Company, but Julie’s real passion is teaching and choreographing and training other teachers and students.
 She wants children to pursue their desires (whatever they may be) and work hard doing what it takes to excel in that pursuit.